We may earn a commission when you buy through links in our articles. Learn more.

-From Dominion to Chess, these are the best online board games free (or cheap) to play on the web in 2023 - whether with kids, family, or friends.
+From Dominion to Chess, these are the best online board games free (or cheap) to play on the web - whether with kids, family, or friends.

 The best online board games can be a lifesaver in times like these.
 Board games are best enjoyed in person – able to rejoice in your team’s victory, stare into the eyes of the player who’s just fallen into your carefully-planned trap, or swear bloody revenge at your friend’s sudden but inevitable betrayal.
 But, when in-person meetings are difficult, or impossible, there’s no need to deny yourself such tabletop joys.

-Digital board games are all over the place in 2023, letting you meet your friends on the virtual tabletop at little to no cost.
+Digital board games are all over the place these days, letting you meet your friends on the virtual tabletop at little to no cost.
 It’s surprising, but, alongside all the free war games and free strategy games available online, there’s a glut of board games – including some of the best board games ever made – that you can play digitally, for free, in your browser, without the need to download any pesky clients or fork out much (or any) cash.
-Plus, if you get tired of some of the virtual limitations, there are plenty of cracking cheap board games that won’t break the bank.

 Still, with none of the tedious setting up, packing down, food-buying, or snack-munching, you might find that playing board games online becomes a more efficient way to play.
 So, check your Wi-Fi connection and message a friend, because…